Most gardeners know that slugs and snails can be serious pests. They can cause damage to tender plants, flowers, and vegetables [1, 2].

 A strong vinegar solution is lethal to snails and slugs.
 For this recipe, dilute equal parts vinegar and water.

-Spray it on soil and areas around your plants rather than directly on them.
+Spray it on the soil and the surrounding areas of your plants, rather than directly on the plants themselves.

 And if you spot the critters, spray them directly as well.
 It will kill them almost instantly.